isomerpages/imda-codesg/pages/features-content/2018-12-07-montfort-junior-school.md

 If you are an educator who would like to learn more about how to make digital making a part of your school’s learning journey, click [here](/in-schools/digital-maker/overview/)<br>

-To learn more about how MJS implements computational thinking, visit their website [here](https://montfortjunior.moe.edu.sg/our-programme/computational-thinking-and-makers){:target="_blank"}